-In 2009-10, there were 6,332 students enrolled in the three charter technical career centers: Advanced Technology College (ATC), First Coast Technical College (FCTC), and Lake Technical Center (LTC) representing 4.4 percent of total career center (charter and non-charter) headcount.
-Sixty-four percent (seven of 11) of the charter centers' adult education programs and 67 percent (22 of 33) of their career certificate (also known as Postsecondary Adult Vocational or PSAV) programs performed better than the average non-charter career center.
-However, both FCTC and LTC reported below-average performance for their apprenticeship programs.
-ATC does not have an apprenticeship program.
-ATC's enrollment was concentrated in college credit degree program dual enrollment, making it impossible to compare ATC student performance with non-charter career centers, none of which offer degree programs.
+In 2010-11, there were 6,410 students enrolled in the three charter technical career centers: Advanced Technology College (ATC), First Coast Technical College (FCTC), and Lake Technical Center (LTC) representing 4.4 percent of total career center (charter and non-charter) headcount.
+Forty-four percent (four of nine) of the charter centers' adult education programs and 49 percent (17 of 35) of their career certificate (also known as Postsecondary Adult Vocational or PSAV) programs performed better than the average non-charter career center.
+ATC, FCTC, and LTC reported below-average performance for their apprenticeship programs.
 The charter centers have a lower percentage of minority and female students than the average non-charter career center, but geography and program offerings appear to explain these differences.
-Regarding socioeconomic status, FCTC had a higher percentage of students with demonstrated need (Pell Grants) than LTC and the average non-charter career center.
+Regarding socioeconomic status, ATC and FCTC had a higher percentage of students with demonstrated need (Pell grants) than LTC and the average non-charter career center.